 Woohoo my name made it into the portrait!

 Watch the full video of the construction of the portrait, including the final result above.
 You can also see more photos over on AO’s blog by clicking here.

 We headed to the absolutely gorgeous Ellenborough Park afterwards for afternoon tea.
 We got so lucky as it was an absolutely beautiful day.
 It is such a stunning venue and I can imagine it being perfect for weddings, a romantic getaway or a girls weekend.
 They have hotel and spa facilities there too.

 We got the champagne afternoon tea and it was so damn good!
 The champagne (I wish I knew the brand) was really delicious, and this is coming from someone who is not a huge fan of champagne/sparkling wine.
-I had the ham and mustard and salmon sandwiches as a couple of the girls were vegetarian so I took care of the meat ones.

 Finally we moved onto the cakes.
 There was a delightful carrot cake, a swiss roll with a very clever pattern on the outside, a mini chocolate tart that was very delicious, and a beautifully bright purple macaron.
 I was very full but very happy by the end!